hmcts/chart-nodejs/README.md

 We will take small PRs and small features to this chart but more complicated needs should be handled in your own chart.

+Note: /health/readiness and /health/liveness exposed by [nodejs-healthcheck](https://github.com/hmcts/nodejs-healthcheck) are used for readiness and liveness checks.

 ## Example configuration

 ```yaml